rajmic/declipping2020_codes/readme.txt

 The toolbox is organized into several subfolders:
      - "Evaluation_algorithms" contains the PEAQ method used in the paper to evaluate the objective quality of restoration.
 Unfortunately, PEMO-Q (also used in the paper) cannot be made part of the repository due to copyright issues.
      - "Methods" contains all the algorithms used in the extensive evaluation except for the NMF-based method (not publicly available).
+     - "Numerical_results" contains ".mat" files with numerical results based on five different metrics (dSDR computed on the whole signal - dSDR_all, dSDR computed on the clipped samples only - dSDR_clipped, PEAQ, PEMO-Q, and Rnonlin).
+Suffix "RR" denotes replacing the reliable samples of the restored signals before evaluation.
+The specific values are arranged in a matrix, where rows represent individual audio excerpts, and columns represent input SDR values.
      - "Sounds" contains wav-files used for testing and a mat file with the testing signals "Sound_database.mat"
      - "Tools" contains auxiliary methods for clipping the signal and computing the SDR